Well-Architected Framework

 When a service needs to connect to another service, such as a database, it requires some method to authenticate.
 Traditionally, you might use a username and password or an API token.
 When these credentials are available for an extended period, there is a greater potential for them to become compromised.

-Many of the secrets engines supported by Vault allow you to manage static credentials as well.
+Many of the secrets engines Vault supports allow you to manage static credentials as well.
 You onboard the static account to Vault, allowing Vault to manage the lifecycle of the password for that account when dynamic credentials are not supported.

 Vault dynamic secrets also integrate with other HashiCorp tools and services like Boundary, allowing you to provide secure access to developers without ever having to share or expose the credentials.